cocotb/cocotb/docs/source/timing_model.rst

 If they do write, the simulator will re-enter the :ref:`evaluation` phase.
 Alternatively, the simulator will enter the :ref:`end-of-time-step` phase.

-There are 0 or more of these phases in a time step and they are not distinguishable.
+There are 0 or more of these phases in a time step and they are not distinguishable from cocotb.
 There is no way to jump to any particular one of these phases in a time step.

 Users can :keyword:`await` the following triggers in this phase: